litelawliet/Omega-Engine/README.md

 For testing Raytracing pipeline, please use the RT_Pipeline branch.
 Also, be aware of the needed models and textures inside the ain.cpp which may cause a crash if not in the Resources folders.
 You can use your owns. glm is not added in dependencies but is needed for raytracing.
 Please add it ;anually for now since it will be removed lately.

-IMPORTANT : In order to get all the resources we use, just download them at the following link : https://www.mediafire.com/file/7fwstjjqky88y51/Resources.rar/file